 What’s been your experience working with a coach?
 How has it helped you and your business?
 How would you describe the power of coaching?

 I’ve been overwhelmed by the response to the first article in this series -- ‘One is the Loneliest Number: The Dangers of Isolation in Solopreneurship.’
-Clearly, the topic has resonated deeply with so many entrepreneurs working to build businesses, and struggling with all the mindset challenges that working alone can bring.
+Clearly, the topic has resonated deeply with so many entrepreneurs building businesses, and struggling with the mindset challenges that working alone can bring.

 This series explores solutions to the loneliness that often plagues solopreneurs, so I’d like to share one of the factors that has made a huge impact for me in building my business -- co-working.

 When I first ventured out on my own, I had a perfectly good dining room table at home, fast internet, and a laptop, and it would never have occurred to me to pay for a co-working space.